EstevesX10/Pong-Game/README.md

 ## Project Overview

 Pong is a **table tennis-themed arcade sports video game**, featuring simple two-dimensional graphics, originally developed by `Atari`.
-It was one of the earliest and most **iconic** arcade video games, laying the foundation for the gaming industry.
+It was one of the earliest and most **iconic arcade video games**, laying the foundation for the gaming industry.

 ### Objective